A Playbook to Spark Your Awesomeness

 Have you ever asked yourself: “What good is school?”
 Or: “Why bother going to work every day?”
 Well, here is the answer: So you can live the life of your dreams!
 The Dream Playbook is here to help you create that dream and discover the passion that makes life worth living.
 When you tap into this passion, suddenly things like school, work and exercise aren’t chores anymore, but the tools to making dreams a reality and building an amazing life.
 So get ready — with this playbook as your guide not even the sky is the limit.

-What is more freeing than the act of dreaming?
 Kids hold special powers for dreaming because their creative minds have not yet learned about the limitations that culture, social pressure, gender roles and stereotypes place upon them as they become adults.
 In the Playbook, we set out to harness this amazing moment in time when kids are free to dream and help them develop this most important skill of childhood to build a foundation of passion for their future.

 The playbook uses visually stimulating and interactive exercises to tackle dreams from every angle: from conceptual to feeling to playing.
 It is designed for a variety of learning and teaching styles, and filled with unique emotional exercises to connect students to their passion.
 If groups want to use the book in a workshop, students have a chance to put these skills to practice and share and collaborate dreams with their classmates.